-From start to finish, the Penntex team worked closely with owner Liberty Property Trust and Amazon to ensure the project was optimized in alignment with the Amazon vision and timeline needs.
+From start to finish, the Penntex team worked closely with owner Liberty Property Trust (now Prologis) and Amazon to ensure the project was optimized in alignment with the Amazon vision and timeline needs.
 We are proud to be part of creating the prototype fulfillment center and charting a roadmap for the future.

 Have a project?

 - Warehouse & Distribution